Microstructure evolution and tensile behaviour of a cold rolled 8 wt\% Mn medium manganese steel: Results

 where $\Delta\sigma_y^i$ is the change in yield strength of phase $i$ (MPa), $G$ is the shear modulus ($G_\gamma = 75\,000$ MPa, $G_\alpha = 80\,000$ MPa), $b$ is the Burgers vector ($b_{\gamma} = 0.250$ nm, $b_{\alpha} = 0.248$ nm) \cite{Lee2016}, $f$ is the volume fraction of carbides and $X$ is the mean carbide diameter (nm).
 The overall increase in strength of the bulk alloy can be described by the rule of mixtures:

 where $V_f^\alpha$ and $V_f^\gamma$ are the volume fractions of ferrite and austentite respectively.
 Image analysis of TEM micrographs in the 0.06V sample revealed that the average VC diameter was $19 \pm 4$ nm.
 VC size and distribution appeared to be fairly equal between austentite and ferrite grains.
+Hu \textit{et. al.} \cite{Hu2019} also observed VC precipitation to be approximately equal in terms of volume fraction and size between austenite and ferrite grains.
 The volume fraction of carbides was determined by Thermo-Calc to be $1.25 \times 10^{-3}$.
 Assuming an equal volume fraction of VC in both austenite and ferrite, the theoretical strength increment from the addition of 0.06 wt\% V as calculated from Equations \ref{eq:ppt strengthening equation} and \ref{eq:ppt strengthening all phases} was 70 MPa.
 However, the theoretical strength increment was slightly larger than the experimentally observed value of 55 MPa.
 The difference can be attributed to a slight loss of VC volume fraction to intergranular precipitates at the grain boundaries.